AdaCore/spark2014/lrm/source/packages.rst

 #.
 A Volatile Input state abstraction shall not be named in a moded_item of
    mode **in out** or  **out**.
 #.
-An Volatile Input state abstraction shall not be named in a moded_item of
+A Volatile Input state abstraction shall not be named in a moded_item of
    mode **out**.
 #.
 A Volatile Output may only occur where a ``state_name`` may appear
    as a ``moded_item`` of mode **out**.